Find cheap insurance for your iPad or tablet

 The exact level of cover you’ll get for your tablet will depend on the policies you take out and the provider you go to.
 You should ideally aim for tablet insurance that covers you for the following:

-E-wallet cover: If someone access funds in your e-wallet through your tablet
+E-wallet cover: If someone accesses funds in your e-wallet through your tablet.

 What isn’t covered by tablet insurance?